NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Pathfinder Society/Season 2/Blighted Leaf Leshy.md

 attacks:
   - name: ""

-  - name: "Melee"
+  - name: "**Melee** `pf2:1` Leaf Razor"
-    desc: "`pf2:1` Leaf Razor +7 (agile, finesse)\n__Damage__  1d8 + 1 piercing"
+    desc: "+7 (agile, finesse)\n__Damage__  1d8 + 1 piercing"

-  - name: "Ranged"
+  - name: "**Ranged** `pf2:1` Seedpod"
-    desc: "`pf2:1` Seedpod +7 (range increment 30 feet)\n__Damage__  1d8 bludgeoning plus sickening-blow"
+    desc: "+7 (range increment 30 feet)\n__Damage__  1d8 bludgeoning plus sickening-blow"

   - name: "Primal Innate Spells"
     desc: "DC 15, attack +7; __4th __  _[[Spells/Speak with Plants|Speak with Plants (Trees Only)]]_"

   - name: "Blightburst"
-    desc: " (disease) When a blighted leaf leshy dies, a burst of rotted compost explodes from its body, dealing 1d6 slashing damage and 1d6 poison damage to each creature in a @Template[emanation|distance:30].
+    desc: " (disease) When a blighted leaf leshy dies, a burst of rotted compost explodes from its body, dealing 1d6 slashing damage and 1d6 poison damage to each creature in a 30-foot emanation.
 This area then fills with blighted saplings, becoming difficult terrain until the saplings wither 24 hours later."

   - name: "[[Bestiary Ability Glossary/Change Shape|Change Shape]]"
     desc: "`pf2:1` (concentrate,polymorph,primal) The blighted leaf leshy transforms into a Small gnarled, rotted tree.
-This ability otherwise uses the effects of [[Spells/One with Plants|One with Plants]].\n\n* * *\n"
+This ability otherwise uses the effects of [[Spells/One with Plants|One with Plants]].\n* * *\n\nThe monster changes its shape indefinitely.
+It can use this action again to return to its natural shape or adopt a new shape.
+Unless otherwise noted, a monster cannot use Change Shape to appear as a specific individual.
+Using Change Shape counts as creating a disguise for the [[Actions/Impersonate|Impersonate]] use of Deception.
+The monster's transformation automatically defeats Perception DCs to determine whether the creature is a member of the ancestry or creature type into which it transformed, and it gains a +4 status bonus to its Deception DC to prevent others from seeing through its disguise.
+Change Shape abilities specify what shapes the monster can adopt.
+The monster doesn't gain any special abilities of the new shape, only its physical form.
+For example, in each shape, it replaces its normal Speeds and Strikes, and might potentially change its senses or size.
+Any changes are listed in its stat block."

   - name: "Sickening Blow"
     desc: "  When a blighted leaf leshy hits with its seedpod Strike, the target must attempt a DC 17 Fortitude check save.\n* * *\n\n**Critical Success** The target is unaffected and temporarily immune for 24 hours.\n\n**Success** The target is unaffected.\n\n**Failure** The target is [[Conditions/Sickened|Sickened 1]].\n\n**Critical Failure** The target is [[Conditions/Sickened|Sickened 2]]."